svenko99/alfred-genius/README.md

 1. In Alfred, type `lyrics` followed by the lyrics you want to search for.
 For example: `lyrics love me like you do`.
 2. The workflow will fetch the lyrics results from Genius.com and display them in Alfred.
 3. Click on a result to open the lyrics page on Genius.com in your browser.
-4. To download and display the song's header image as an icon in the results, check `Download and display images` in `Configure Workflow...` in Alfred.
+4. To display the song's header image as an icon in the results, check `Download and display images` in `Configure Workflow...` in Alfred.
 Additionally, you can adjust the `Images cache days` setting to determine the number of days an image should be stored in the cache before being automatically removed.

 	<img src="https://github.com/svenko99/alfred-genius/blob/main/images/example.gif" width=93% height=93%/>